Monocular Camera Mapping with Pose-Guided Optimization: Enhancing Marking-Level HD Map Accuracy: INTRODUCTION

 \subsection{Contribution}

-We summarize our contribution as follows: \begin{enumerate} \item We proposed a simple yet feasible framework for building a marking-level HD map using one or more monocular cameras. \item In the above framework, in addition to building an HD map, the IPM matrix of the used camera can also be optimized simultaneously. \item We collected experimental data in two different practical application scenarios and verified the feasibility and accuracy of the method using two indexes of RMSE and IoU, respectively.
-The RMSE of the marking corners in the final marking map can be close to the centimeter level.
-The average IoU of generated markings with ground truth can achieve 60\%-70\%.
+We summarize our contribution as follows: \begin{enumerate} \item We proposed a simple yet feasible pose-guided optimization framework for building a marking-level HD map with accurate markings positions using one or more monocular cameras. \item In the above framework, in addition to building an HD map, the IPM matrix of the used camera can also be optimized simultaneously. \item We collected experimental data in two different practical application scenarios and verified the feasibility and accuracy of the method.
+The Root Mean Squared Error (RMSE) of the marking corners in the final marking map can be close to the centimeter level.
 The optimized IPM matrix can achieve the same accuracy as manual calibration. \end{enumerate}